Khristina Chess

 3. Delightful Writing

-Some of the best YA books have witty and beautiful language.
+Some of the best YA book recommendations for all ages have witty and beautiful language.
 David Arnold’s Mosquitoland is particularly lyrical: “So I float in silence, watching the final touches of this perfect moonrise, and in a moment of heavenly revelation, it occurs to me that detours are not without purpose.
 They provide safe passage to a destination, avoiding pitfalls in the process.”

 The Absolute Diary of a Part-Time Indian by Sherman Alexie